For most people who start to dream about the possibilities of becoming a comedian or other comedy professional…

 The reality is this — they don’t actually know a thing about what’s involved, how to get started or what questions they should be asking to get the solid information needed to move forward in a meaningful way and not look like a complete goob in the process.

 So let’s begin with this:

 In order to become any sort of comedy professional — whether it be a stand-up comedian, entertainer or funny public speaker — you have to come to the table with an already developed routine or presentation that will generate big and frequent audience laughs.

-Subsequently, I believe that the important questions that you should be asking right now should be focused on the most effective and fastest ways for developing solid, big laugh comedy material for a routine or for addition of comedy or humor to a speech or presentation.
+Subsequently, I believe that the important questions that you should be asking right now should be focused on the most effective and fastest ways for developing solid, big-laugh comedy material for a routine or for adding comedy or humor to a speech or presentation.

 So let’s start with a few questions about you and what you know right now.

 Does the sense of humor and comedy talent that you have right now — developed since you were very young — have any real bearing or influence when developing pro-level comedy material for audiences?

-This is a big deal because because if who you are and how you cause others around you to laugh is not good enough for the stage or for any speech or presentation, I would have to ask — why?
+This is a big deal because, if who you are and how you cause others around you to laugh is not good enough for the stage or for any speech or presentation, I would have to ask: why not?
 Could it be that…

-Most of the so-called comedy “experts” out there focus on some sort of “writing” process in order to get those jokes, develop that comedy routine or write that funny presentation that will have audiences howling with laughter.
+The vast majority of the so-called comedy “experts” out there focus on some sort of “writing” process in order to get those jokes, develop that comedy routine, or write that funny presentation that will have audiences howling with laughter.

-I don’t subscribe to or support any sort of typical or conventional writing process when it comes to producing comedy material because…
+I do not subscribe to or support any sort of typical or conventional writing process when it comes to producing comedy material because…